 On January 12, 2006, the Company was served with a complaint filed in Indian River County Circuit Court on behalf of a purported class of homeowners at Countryside at Vero Beach.
 The complaint includes counts for alleged violations of the Florida Mobile Home Act and the Florida Deceptive and Unfair Trade Practices Act, and claims that the Company required homeowners to pay water and sewer impact fees, either to the Company or to the County, "as a condition of initial or continued occupancy in the Park", without properly disclosing the fees in advance and notwithstanding the Company's position that all such fees were fully paid in connection with the settlement agreement described above.
 On February 8, 2006, the Company served its motion to dismiss the complaint.
-In May 2007, the Court granted the Company has also moved to dismiss.
-Before any ruling on the Company's motion to dismiss the amended complaint, which the Plaintiff asked for and received leave to file a second amended complaint, which the plaintiff filed an answer and a motion for summary judgment.
+In May 2007, the Court granted the Company is motion to dismiss, but also allowed the plaintiff to amend the complaint.
+The plaintiff filed an amended complaint, which the Company has also moved to dismiss.
+Before any ruling on the Company's motion to dismiss the amended complaint, the plaintiff filed an anexer and a motion for summary judgment.
 The motion for summary judgment was denied with leave to resubmit the motion after further discovery.
 On or about February 4, 2009, the Company accepted the Plaintiff's offer to voluntarily dismiss the case with prejudice in exchange for the Company's waiver of any claim for attorneys' fees.